dmolina/ml_python_course_short/presentation/presentation.md

 - We will focus on unsupervised learning with Python.

 - Extracting information:
-    1. Automatic grouping.
+    1. Clustering and its visualization.
     2. Rules Generation.

 ---

 ### Parts

-1. Model for Unsupervised Learning.
+5. Model for Unsupervised Learning.

-2. Extracting information by clustering.
+6. Extracting information by clustering.

-3. Tackle a Real Problem.

-4. Association Rules.
+7. Association Rules.

-2. Visualization of centroids.

-3. Automatic rules generation.
+8. Real Problem.

 # Questions?